HimmelKreis4865/BetterAC/README.md

 - [x] Individual device management - This plugin detects if you are playing on mobile, PC or a console to customizable max. clicks per second (cps) or range in blocks

 ## What this plugin is not supposed to do
+I wont add Anti X-Ray or anthing to see players / tiles / blocks and stuff faster, because this Anticheat was made for PVP

-This plugin does not check for fly, because pocketmine's flight anticheat is good enough in my opinion.
+This plugin does not check for fly, because pocketmine's flight anticheat is good enough.

 ## Any other suggestions or errors?
 Please open an Issue!